In case there is a PS5 controller button not working there could be quite a few reasons behind this problem.

 The solution usually depends on whether there is only one button that is not working or an entire group of buttons.

-To fix a non-working PS5 controller button you should first inspect the button closely for obstructions upon pressing it.
-The next step would be to re-add it to the console, update its firmware, and if nothing works, perform a factory reset on the controller.
+To resolve a non-working PS5 controller button, start by inspecting the button closely for any obstructions.
+Then, re-add the controller to the console, update its firmware, and if the issue persists, consider performing a factory reset on the controller.

 Now when you’ve got a basic understanding of what the solution includes, let’s jump right into the solutions.